-Lefay Resort & Spa Lago di Garda, Italy
+Lefay Resort & SPA Lago di Garda, Italy

 Luxury eco spa resort with breathtaking views over Lake Garda

-Not for: Anyone in need of a strict health regime.
+Anyone in need of a strict health regime.

 Come to stay and just relax and indulge, or book onto a wellbeing programme that combines Classical Chinese Medicine with Western scientific research and offers spa treatments (60 of which are Signature) alongside Lefay SPA Method health programmes from 3 to 10 nights to help you with general wellbeing, weight management, detox, sleep, posture or beauty.
 There are four qualified staff doctors here experts in the various holistic disciplines and lots of excellent therapists.